KamilSJaron/smudgeplot/README.md

 # L should be like 20 - 200
 # U should be like 500 - 3000
 ```

-Then, extract kmers in the coverage range from `L` to `U` using `kmc_tools`.
-Following that, 3 options are available to compute pairs of unique kmers:
+Then, 3 options are available to compute pairs of unique kmers, all rely on extracted kmers in the coverage range from `L` to `U` using `kmc_tools`.

 ### Option 1 `smudge_pairs`
 **Single thread, memory efficient, relatively slow**